sakshikolse/Entertainment-project/docs/api-docs.md

   }
   // More TV series objects...
 ]
-To access protected endpoints, include your API key in the request headers.

----

 ### Get a Specific TV Series by ID
 - Endpoint: GET /api/tvseries/:id
 - Description: Returns details of a specific TV series identified by its ID.